dimagi/commcare-cloud/quick_cluster_install/README.md

 aws_secret_access_key = <secret_access_key_from_keypass>
 ```

-2) Copy the commcarehq_cluster_testing.pem file to your local ssh directory.
+2) Copy the commcarehq_cluster_testing.pem file to your local ssh directory (~/.ssh/).
+3) Branch from `automated-cluster-setup` and check out to that branch
+4) Remember to run `source commcare-cloud/control/init.sh`

 ### Set up the cluster

-Branch from `automated-cluster-setup` and checkout to that branch before you begin!

 Setting up the cluster basically involves
 1) Configuring the cluster environment file